 The Shoah Foundation has been both praised and criticized for their work.
 While some scholars point towards a type of "Hollywoodization" of memory, others see the benefits in an expansive collection of oral histories of the Holocaust.4 The quality and breadth of these interviews (and the experience of the interviewers) also vary widely.
-These interviews mark another important transition in the history of testimony: the digitization and keywording of testimonies for research use.

-Kraus was born to Dr. Karel Kraus and Lotte (Lola) Kraus (née Goldschmid) on June 28, 1930 in Trutnov (today in the Czech Republic) and grew up in Náchod where his mother's family had lived since the seventeenth century.
+Kraus was born to Dr. Karel Kraus and Lotte (Lola) Kraus (née Goldschmid) on June 28, 1930 in Trutnov (today in the Czech Republic) and grew up in Náchod where his mother's family had lived since the 17th century.
 His father was born in Náchod in 1891 and received his medical diploma from the University of Vienna in 1910.
 After serving as army physician during World War I, Michal's father returned to Náchod where he established a practice as a doctor.

-Michal attended a Czech elementary school; he spoke Czech at home with his parents.
+Michal attended a Czech elementary school and he spoke Czech at home with his parents.
 Náchod was on the border with Germany, so during the mobilization of the Czechoslovak army in the summer of 1938, Michal and his mother moved to the house of relatives in Hlinsko, further to the south.5 Meanwhle, continuing his work as a physician, his father stayed in Náchod.
 Soon afterward, however, Michal and his mother returned home.